CDCgov/phdi-azure/docs/error-investigation-guide.md

 on creating and editing dashboards can be found [here](https://learn.microsoft.com/en-us/azure/azure-portal/azure-portal-dashboards).

 ## Read Source Data
-Read source data is a serverless function that we use to manage files uploaded to trigger the pipeline.
+Read source data is a serverless function that we use to trigger the pipeline whenever new data is uploaded.
+It is responsible for making the starter kit event-driven, meaning that data is processed through the pipeline in real-time as it is received.

 ### How it works
 Read Source Data can be found in the `phdi-azure` repo at `phdi-azure/serverless-functions/ReadSourceData`.
 The main file to be concerned with is `__init__.py`.